PacktPublishing/Node-Cookbook-3rd-Ed/10-Dealing-With-Security/content.md

 #### Restricting Core Module Usage

-Some core modules are very powerful, and we depend on third party which may perform powerful operations with little transparency.
+Some core modules are very powerful, and we often depend on third party modules which may perform powerful operations with little transparency.

 This could lead to unintended vulnerabilities where user input is passed through a dependency tree that eventually leads to shell